 - Add the unbleached flour to the tub.
 Cover and reserve.

 - Feed the levain 20 g of water and 20 g of wholegrain flour.
 Let that rise at cool room temperature overnight.

 Dough Making day:

-- Put 700 g of filtered water in a stand mixer’s bowl and add the flours from the tub.
+- Two hours before the levain is ready, put 700 g of filtered water in a stand mixer’s bowl and add the flours from the tub.
 Mix on the lowest speed until all the flour has been hydrated.
 This takes a couple of minutes.
 Cover and autolyse for a couple of hours at room temperature (73F).

 - Remove dough from bowl and place in a lightly oiled covered tub.
 Let rest 30 minutes in a warm spot to begin bulk fermentation.
 My warm spot is the oven with the door cracked open and the lights on.
 I get an ambient temperature of around 82F.

 - Do 2 sets of coil folds at 30 minutes intervals and then 2 more sets of coils folds at 45 minute intervals.
 Then let the dough rise by 30%.
 Total bulk was about 3 and a half hours.